vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is design thinking?

-a) A problem-solving approach emphasizing empathy, creativity, and iteration to develop innovative solutions to complex problems
+1. A problem-solving approach emphasizing empathy, creativity, and iteration to develop innovative solutions to complex problems
-b) A problem-solving approach that disregards the needs and perspectives of the people who will use a product or service
+1. A problem-solving approach that disregards the needs and perspectives of the people who will use a product or service
-c) A process of creating obstacles for people
+1. A process of creating obstacles for people

 Feedback: